danielabar/meblog/src/markdown/you-can-have-multiple-browser-tabs.md

 ## Select Tabs

-To make use of the tab selection menu, you can use the mouse to click on the tab title you want to open from this menu, *or* simply start typing, for example typing "graph" will filter the list down to tab titles or urls that match what you typed in:
+To make use of the tab selection menu, you can use the mouse to click on the tab title you want to open from this menu, *or* simply start typing.
+Your text will appear next to the magnifying glass icon.
+For example typing "graph" will filter the list down to tab titles or urls that match what you typed in:

 ![Multiple Browser Tabs Type](../images/multiple-browser-tabs-type.png "Multiple Browser Tabs Type")